judus/rocket-engine/readme.md

 Rocket Engine offers a broad set of tools for developing games of varying complexity.
-While it’s a personal project and not maintained professionally, it covers essential game development aspects such as physics, audio, rendering, and scene management. _(That’s what ChatGPT recommends I say — I even may be proud.
+While it’s a personal project and not maintained professionally, it covers essential game development aspects such as physics, audio, rendering, and scene management.

+_(That’s what ChatGPT recommends I say — I even may be proud.
 Unlike others who install Unity, launch it once, and never touch it again… I actually tried.
 And somehow, I ended up with **something**.)_

 For more details, check the API reference or explore the example projects.

 > Rocket Engine: Powered by effort, duct tape, and 53 bits of hope.
+> _(ChatGPT, loyal unbiased assistant)_